ciawalsh/battleships_browser/README.md

-#Playing Battleships in the browser
+# Playing Battleships in the browser

+### Makers Academy Week 3 Project

 The game is ready to play when theres are two players initialized with a board each and each board has 5 ships placed.